 Dental treatment may depend upon what dental condition happens as a result of acid reflux.
 If you have enamel erosion, we will likely propose a fluoride treatment or recommend that you buy fluoride supplements.
 If you have gum disease, we can clean your teeth and gums, give you specialized advice and offer further treatment according to your needs.

-If your dental health is feeling the effects of acid reflux, Carolyn Walker in San Antonio, Texas can help.
+If your dental health is feeling the effects of acid reflux, Leon Springs Dental in San Antonio, Texas can help.
 Give us a call at 210-698-1010 to book an appointment with Dr. Carolyn Walker today!